-In our Self-Rewiring therapy we try to change, or “rewire” certain brain areas and specific past events.
+In our Self-Rewiring therapy we try to change, or “rewire” the blocks that prevent us from healing our emotional problems naturally.
 In addition to this, you may also wish to target “body personality” traits.
 Why, and what are they?

 How you feel and think doesn’t just exist in your brain – it is reflected in your body.